Nutrition for Weight Loss

 Sugars are easy to digest because they are made of only one sugar unit (monosaccharide) or two sugar units linked together (disaccharides).
 This makes them a quick energy source.
 Dietary sources include fruit, milk, honey, yogurt, brown sugar, syrup, table sugar and molasses.
 Some grocery foods on your Jenny Craig Menu, such as fruit, milk and yogurt, contain natural sugars and you will find added sugars in some of the Jenny Craig foods.
 Based on the 2015 Dietary Guidelines for Americans, added sugars are considered discretionary calories, which are allowable extras to be added for taste and flavor after your nutritional needs have been met.
 Your Jenny Craig Menu is designed to show you how to enjoy foods that include discretionary calories.

 Starches are made up of many sugar units linked together (polysaccharides), which is why they are slower to digest and provide sustained energy.
 Dietary sources of starch include starchy vegetables (potatoes, peas, corn), bread, cereal, grains, rice, pasta and beans and lentils.

 Fiber is the part of plant foods that cannot be fully digested or absorbed by the body.
 So, high-fiber foods provide fewer calories than other carbohydrate-rich ones.
-Fiber gives volume and texture to foods, which helps you feel more satisfied.
+Fiber gives bulk and texture to foods, which helps you feel more satisfied.
 Because it passes unchanged through the digestive tract, fiber also promotes healthy bowel function.
 Dietary sources include fruits, vegetables and whole grains.